abdulrahmanDev1/Detours/README.md

 - **JWT Authentication:** Secure user authentication and authorization using JSON Web Tokens.

 ## Contribution Guidelines

 We welcome contributions from the community!
-If you have ideas for new features, bug fixes, or improvements, please submit a pull request following our [contribution guidelines](CONTRIBUTING.md).
+If you have ideas for new features, bug fixes, or improvements, please submit a pull request!.

-## License

-Detours is licensed under the [MIT License](LICENSE), ensuring an open and collaborative development environment.

 Start your Detours adventure today and redefine the way you experience the world!
 Happy exploring! 🌍✨